 I also strongly recommend this program for anyone with any degenerative or so-called autoimmune physical challenge.
 I believe all will respond positively.
 With each passing year I become more and more convinced that Qi Gong, the healing form of Tai Chi, which involves gentle movements together with breath work, and meditation are the most important aspects of my personal wellness program.
-Please read this Qi Gong Report and this Meditation Report.
+A non-inflammatory diet also played a crucial role in my program.
+Please be sure to read the Qi Gong Report and this Meditation Report.

 Archives of recent issues of Journey to Wellness are always available here.
 If you are newly diagnosed or not familiar with my work, I suggest you take one archived issue each week and really study the material covered.
 Over a period of a year Journey to Wellness covers just about every aspect of the healthy natural lifestyle that I recommend for MS.